 Four Steuben pieces including Gazelle Bowl are added to the permanent collection of the Metropolitan Museum of Art.

-Steuben is shown at The World of Tomorrow exhibition at the New York City World's.
+Steuben is shown at The World of Tomorrow exhibition at the New York City World's Fair.
 The modernist pieces Steuben displays, including the Olive Dish, become icons of mid-century modern design and remain perennial best sellers more than seventy years later.